Florida Medicaid Long-Term Care Definition

 When only one spouse of a married couple applies for Institutional Medicaid or home and community based services, only the income of the applicant is counted.
 This means the income of the non-applicant spouse is disregarded and does not impact the income eligibility of their spouse.
 The non-applicant spouse, however, may be entitled to a Minimum Monthly Maintenance Needs Allowance (MMMNA) from their applicant spouse.
 The MMMNA is a Spousal Impoverishment Rule and is the minimum amount of monthly income a non-applicant spouse is said to require to avoid spousal impoverishment.

-Income is counted differently when only one spouse applies for Regular Medicaid; the income of both the applicant spouse and the non-applicant spouse is calculated towards the applicant’s income eligibility.
+Income is counted differently when only one spouse applies for Regular Medicaid; the income of both spouses is calculated towards the applicant’s income eligibility.
 Furthermore, there is no Monthly Maintenance Needs Allowance for the non-applicant spouse.
 More on how Medicaid counts income.

 Asset Definition & Exceptions